Doctors Note Logo

 Waking Up to Pee?
 Why Your Bladder Is Overactive & Medical Nocturia Steps

-Waking at night to urinate, called nocturia, is common and often tied to overactive bladder or making too much urine at night, but it can also signal reduced bladder capacity or broader issues like diabetes, sleep apnea, heart or kidney disease, or an enlarged prostate; there are several factors to consider, see below for what matters most.
+Waking up at night to urinate—known as nocturia—is common and often linked to overactive bladder or producing too much urine overnight.
+However, it can also point to reduced bladder capacity or underlying conditions such as diabetes, sleep apnea, heart or kidney disease, or an enlarged prostate.

 answer background